Stokes and skyrmion tensors and their application to structured light: Stokes and skyrmion tensors

 The (normalized) Stokes parameters are formulated to correspond to the three Cartesian components of the Poincar\'{e} sphere and a combination of these provides a complete description of the optical polarization \cite{Born,Hecht}.
-For a structured beam these parameters depend on position and so we can conceive of local Stokes parameters as forming a vector field and from this construct the corresponding skyrmion field.
+For a structured beam these parameters depend on the position within the beam profile and so we can conceive of local Stokes parameters as forming a vector field and from this construct the corresponding skyrmion field.
 It is important to appreciate that this Stokes field vector is oriented in an abstract space and it does not correspond to any direction in physical space.
-We can map it onto physical space, however, simply by mapping the numbered components $S_1$, $S_2$ and $S_3$ onto spatial directions: $S_1 \rightarrow S_x$, $S_2 \rightarrow S_y$ and $S_3 \rightarrow S_z$.
-This is not the only way to make this mapping, of course, and any other mapping that preserves the right-handed relationship between the coordinates is satisfactory, so any global rotation may be applied to the Stokes parameters.
-With the above mapping implemented, we can evaluate the spatial Cartesian components of the skyrmion field.
+We can map it onto physical space, as stated in section \ref{sec_2a}, simply by mapping the numbered components $S_1$, $S_2$ and $S_3$ onto spatial directions: $S_1 \rightarrow S_x$, $S_2 \rightarrow S_y$ and $S_3 \rightarrow S_z$\footnote{It is certainly possible to choose other mappings.
+These would correspond, for example, to placing horizontal and vertical linear polarizations at the poles of the Poincar\'{e} sphere rather than the usual circular polarizations.
+The form of the skyrmion field is independent of that choice~\cite{Zhujun}.}.
+With this mapping implemented, we can evaluate the spatial Cartesian components of the skyrmion field.
 For example

 for which the skyrmion number for a paraxial beam propagating in the $+z$ direction is